Practical Risk Management: Principles and Methods

 In this three-day course, participants learn to perform information security risk assessments using the Operationally Critical Threat, Asset, and Vulnerability Evaluation (OCTAVE) Allegro method.
 The OCTAVE Allegro approach provides organizations a comprehensive methodology that focuses on information assets in their operational context.
 Risks...

-This three-day course introduces a model-based process improvement approach to managing operational resilience using the CERT® Resilience Management Model (CERT-RMM) v1.2 Resilience Management Model (CERT-RMM) v1.2.
+This two-day course introduces a model-based process improvement approach to managing operational resilience using the CERT® Resilience Management Model (CERT-RMM) v1.2 Resilience Management Model (CERT-RMM) v1.2.
 CERT-RMM is a maturity model that promotes the convergence of security, business continuity, and IT operations activities to help...

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.
 For more information about SEI training courses, see Registration Terms and Conditions and Confidentiality of Course Records.